fooooter/drain/README.md

 ```

 POST `data` is an application/x-www-form-urlencoded string parsed to a HashMap and GET
-`params` are regular key-value pairs sent in the URL.
+`params` are regular key-value pairs sent in the URL. `headers`, however is a HashMap containing every request header field.

+### `response_headers`

 `response_headers` is a HashMap containing every header, that will be sent in response.
 It's a mutable reference,
 so that you can simply append a header to existing ones.
 Its best use cases are redirections using `Location` header and
 changing content type to JSON, for example. `Content-Type` header must be set explicitly, otherwise an empty page will be returned.
+You should use the `header!` macro whenever possible.

 ### Redirections